Lean Facilityminute read

 The global market places significant pressure on businesses and other organizations to increase efficiency, improve profits, and reduce costs as consumers simultaneously demand lower-cost and better quality goods.
 In response, many lean manufacturing tools and methodologies have been developed to help businesses meet these demands.
 These tools work to increase efficiency, improve quality, and reduce costs by identifying and eliminating many common sources of waste (overproduction, inefficient use of space, waiting, defects, and excessive motion).

 While there are many lean tools, 5S and Kanban are especially useful and can help your facility on its journey to become lean.

 Phases of Lean Facility Design with 5S

 5S provides a structured framework that can help workers eliminate waste by improving processes and reorganizing the workplace.
 The system includes five steps (five Ss) that can improve your facility’s efficiency:

-Sort involves removing unneeded items from the workplace.
-Facilities can eliminate waste by reducing clutter and maximizing the available workspace.
+Sort eliminates waste by reducing clutter and maximizing the available workspace.
 Remove tools, supplies, and equipment that are not needed in the work area.
-This enables workers to get an idea of how much space they have available and prepares the area for the next step in 5S.

-Set in Order requires work areas, tools, and supplies to be arranged in a manner that will improve efficiency and make it easier to do work.
+Set in Order improves efficiency and make it easier to do work.
 This includes reducing the distance between workstations, locating supplies near their point-of-use, and making organization visible with labels and floor marking.
-These changes will reduce waste (reaching, bending, stretching, waiting, and time spent looking for items).
-Workers have what they need, where they need it.